Sabrinas Organizing

 Needed Tools to make this Homemade Gnocchi Recipe

-There are some unique tools (Affiliate Link) you will need for this recipe.
-A ricer is a must, as are dish towels, a cutting board (Affiliate Link), a knife, and a fork.
+There are some unique tools (affiliate) you will need for this recipe.
+A ricer is a must, as are dish towels, a cutting board (affiliate), a knife, and a fork.
 Below are some supplies you may need to make this gnocchi recipe.
-I found them on Amazon (Affiliate Link)(affiliate).
+I found them on Amazon (affiliate)(affiliate).

-Please note the link above are affiliate links through Amazon (Affiliate Link), and at no additional cost to you, I will receive affiliate fees if you click through and decide to make a purchase.
+Please note the link above are affiliate links through Amazon (affiliate), and at no additional cost to you, I will receive affiliate fees if you click through and decide to make a purchase.

 Here's the printable gnocchi recipe to help you.